jakejarvis/hugo-mod-twemoji/README.md

 ## 🤖 Usage

-Add the module to your Hugo project's `config.toml`:
+Give the [Hugo Modules documentation](https://gohugo.io/hugo-modules/) a read to prepare your project, and then add this module to your Hugo project's `config.toml`:

 ```toml
 [module]